MykalMachon/shlink-on-railway/README.md

    - All your generated short links will be at this service's URL.
 - [Shlink Web Client](https://shlink.io/documentation/shlink-web-client/): web app for managing Shlink
    - Web UI for handling your short URLs, creating new ones or monitoring visit stats.
-   - Hooks into the Shlink service's API.
+   - The Web UI hooks into the Shlink service's API on template generation and requires no extra setup.
-   - Protected by HTTP basic-authentication.
+   - This template bolts on HTTP basic-authentication to the web client making it safe to expose to the internet.
 - PostgreSQL Database: primary database used by Shlink

 ## Additional resources